pgdogdev/docs/docs/about.md

 ## Project name

-This project is dedicated to the bestest dog in the world who's been patiently sitting at my feet the entire time PgDog has been developed.
+This project is dedicated to the best dog in the world who's been patiently sitting at my feet the entire time PgDog has been developed.